 "Oh no," he says with a grin.
 "I don't mind."

 What a perv, I think as I walk away.
 He tries—rather pathetically—to make conversation by asking me what my tattoo says, but I answer him curtly over my shoulder and move to the next machine.
 This has happened before, when a different guy stole my sweaty machine, but it was much more obvious and gross this time.

 It's hard not to suspect this guy has some sexual thing about sweat.
 It's not a super common or well-known fetish—like those for feet, peeing on people, or sniffing dirty panties—but virtually anything can be a fetish, and this one definitely has some members.
-Obviously, it's no cause for concern when people practice their sweat-interest consensually, but not a lot of women (me especially) want to watch some guy slide around in their sweat after they work out.
+Obviously, it's no cause for concern when people practice their interest in sweat consensually, but not a lot of women (me especially) want to watch some guy slide around in their sweat after they work out.